 Jappelli and Pagano (2002) show that the extent of credit information sharing differs widely across countries: for instance, the number of credit reports is on average 2.3 per capita in the United States, 0.6 in the Netherlands, and only 0.05 in Italy.
 The breadth of credit markets is also associated with information sharing: total bank lending to the private sector scaled by GNP is indeed larger in countries where information sharing is more solidly established and extensive, even after controlling for other economic and institutional determinants of bank lending, such as the protection of creditor rights.
-More recently, in their study of credit market performance and institutional arrangements in 129 countries for the period 1978-2003, Djankov et al. (2007) confirm that private sector credit relative to GDP is positively correlated with information sharing.
+The more recent study by Djankov et al. (2007) confirms that private sector credit relative to GDP is positively correlated with information sharing in their recent study of credit market performance and institutional arrangements in 129 countries for the period 1978-2003.
 This conclusion is also supported by the firm-level evidence provided by Love and Mylenko (2003) (based on data from the 1999 World Business Environment Survey) and Brown, Jappelli and Pagano (2009) (based on the EBRD/World Bank Business Environment and Enterprise Performance Survey).
 Finally, the experimental study by Brown and Zehnder (2010) suggests that the introduction of information sharing among lenders also affect default rates, by motivating borrowers to repay loans, when they would otherwise default.
 However, so far there is no evidence concerning the effects of information sharing mechanisms on the availability of credit to households and their propensity to default.

-2.2 Demand-Side Factors
+2.2.
+Demand-Side Factors